nanvel/blog/pages/books.md

 - AngularJS Services by Jim Lavin
 - The Boy from Reactor 4 by Orest Stelmach
 - ClojureScript by Stuart Sierra and Luke Vanderhart
+- ZeroMQ: Messaging for Many Applications by Pieter Hintjens
+- watchOS 2 App Development Essentials by Neil Smyth
+- [Natural Language Processing with Python](http://www.nltk.org/book/) by Steven Bird, Ewan Klein, and Edward Loper
+- The Go Programming Language by Alan A. A. Donovan, Brian W. Kernighan